Vyral/base-template/_drafts/why-nows-a-great-time-for-buyers-and-sellers-in-monterey-county.md

 tags:
   - Real Estate
   - Market Update
-excerpt: 'Across Monterey County, it’s a consistent market.'
+excerpt: >-
+  The latest statistics are in for Monterey County, and the news is good for both buyers and sellers.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/JR+Rouse/Videos/Monterey+Peninsula+Real+Estate+-+Why+Nows+a+Great+Time+for+Buyers+and+Sellers+in+Monterey+County.mp4
 pullquote: 'Across Monterey County, it’s a consistent market.'